 The highest benchmark premium was in Wyoming, at $865 per month.
 Minnesota had the lowest benchmark premium at $326.

-The lowest premium we could find for any Affordable Care Act (ACA) coverage was in Rhode Island, where a 40-year-old would pay $215 per month for the lowest-cost bronze plan.
+The lowest premium we could find for any Affordable Care Act (ACA), or Obamacare, coverage was in Rhode Island, where a 40-year-old would pay $215 per month for the lowest-cost bronze plan.

 Average Premiums by Metal Level or Plan Type